Safe Lifting Techniques To Help Avoid Neck & Back Pain Problems

 Although there is increased energy required to squat instead of stooping, the benefits to squatting (bending knees and using legs) include decreased pressure on the back muscles and discs, thus providing safe lifting and should be used for proper lifting techniques.
-The correct method may become tiresome and is often ignored when repetitive lifting is required.
+Safe lifting techniques employing the correct method may become tiresome and is often ignored when repetitive lifting is required.

 Above all, you should try to maintain the normal curve of the lower back and neck by keeping it as straight as possible for proper lifting techniques.
 Tightening your abdominal muscles while bending can help with this.
 Additionally, tightening your abdominal muscles and buttocks muscles can help prevent over extending (arching of the back) when reaching overhead.
 Likewise, keeping your neck in a neutral posture helps to maintain the proper curve for safe lifting.
 Adequately designed back support belts can assist in retaining the backward c-curve in the small of the back as you bend, and a neck brace can help prevent bending the head too far downward.
 Maintaining the curves is more important in proper lifting techniques than exactly how you lift.